andrespgd/Tools/GIT.md

 git fetch remotename
 ```

-Merging changes into your local branch: combines your local changes with changes made by others
+Merging changes into your local branch
+* combines your local changes with changes made by others
-* Typically, you'd merge a remote-tracking branch (i.e., a branch fetched from a remote repository) with your local branch:
+* Typically, you'd merge a remote-tracking branch with your local branch
+* i.e., a branch fetched from a remote repository
 ```
 git merge remotename/branchname
 ```
 This merges updates made online with your local work

-git pull is a convenient shortcut for completing both git fetch and git merge in the same command:
+PULL: git fetch + git merge in the same command
 ```
 git pull remotename branchname
 ```

 # Clone a specific branch
 ```
 git clone -b <branch> <remote_repo>